News and questions including product release information, updates and information related to McHenry research, inventions and work product.

 from the Institution of Mechanical Engineers

-The work Ray was working on was the HVOSM as documented in:
+The work Ray was working on was the Highway Vehicle Object Simulation Model (HVOSM)

 We misplaced the award in our offices around 10 or more years ago.
 It finally resurfaced in the last week!